Zikhron Ya'akov: History

 Following a number of economic failures, in 1885 Rothschild helped to establish the first winery in Israel, Carmel Winery, together with a bottling factory, in Zikhron Ya'akov.
 This was more successful economically although it was initially short-lived as in 1892 the grapevines succumbed to phylloxera, a type of parasite.
 After a brief set-back, American seedlings which were resistant to phylloxera were grown and the winery began to flourish.
 Today, the winery remains in action, as do the huge wine cellars that were carved into the mountain over a century ago.

 In 1894, Jewish and Arab workers earned a wage of six piastres working in the plantations, but Jewish workers also received a supplement of four piastres from a charity fund.
 When Rothschild withdrew his financial support from plantations in Palestine in 1900, the subsidy was discontinued.
 Jewish workers were quickly replaced by Arab ones, used to being paid the lower wage.

-In August 1903, the First Eretz Yisraeli Congress was assembled by Menachem Ussishkin in Zichron Ya'akov.
+In August 1903, the First Eretz Yisraeli Congress was assembled by Menachem Ussishkin in Zikhron Ya'akov.
 Complementing the World Zionist Congress, it was originally intended as an annual gathering of the leaders of the Yishuv; but it didn't get traction, so the First Congress was also the last one.
 The effort to coordinate the development of the Yishuv did however bear fruit in establishing the trade union of teachers, which joined Histadrut in 1950 and stays active to this day.

 Between 1907 and 1919, Hillel Yaffe's hospital, the only Jewish hospital north of Jaffa, was located in Zichron Ya'akov; according to Hillel Yaffe's wishes, he was buried in Zikhron Ya'akov in 1936.

-In 1910 David Ben Gurion worked as a farm labourer in Zichron Ya'akov for several months.
+In 1910 David Ben-Gurion worked as a farm labourer in Zichron Ya'akov for several months.
 At that time he found several Arab families living in the yards of almost every farmer.

+In 1927, the President of the Committee of Zichron Ya'akov was Mr. Leudermann.

 In 1954, the remains of Baron Edmond de Rothschild were reinterred in Zikhron Ya'akov.

 Nili spy ring

 Zikhron Ya'akov came to fame during World War I for the establishment of the Nili spy ring by Sarah Aaronsohn, together with her brothers, Aaron (a noted botanist) and Alex, and their friend Avshalom Feinberg.
 The group volunteered to spy on Ottoman positions and report them to British agents offshore.
 In September 1917, the Ottomans caught one of Sarah's carrier pigeons and cracked the Nili code.
 In October, they surrounded Zikhron Ya'akov and arrested Sarah and several others.
-After four days of torture, they planned on transporting Sara elsewhere, she requested to be taken home to change her clothes and shot herself with a pistol hidden in her bathroom and died after several days.
-Sara shot herself in the throat, leaving her unable to speak, in order to avoid releasing classified information.
+After four days of torture, they planned on transporting Sarah elsewhere, she requested to be taken home to change her clothes.
+Once home she shot herself with a pistol hidden in her bathroom and died after several days.
+Sarah shot herself in the throat, leaving her unable to speak, in order to avoid releasing classified information.
+Sarah is buried in the Zikhron Ya'akov cemetery.
 The Aaronsohn House–Nili Museum recreates the history of this period.